Exploring the Landscape of Distributed Graph Sketching: Experiments

 \subsection{\sysname is Highly Scalable.}

-\paragraph{Ingestion rate.} We measuring \sysname's stream ingestion rate and network bandwidth usage on kron17 given varying numbers of distributed workers.
+We measured \sysname's stream ingestion rate and network bandwidth usage on kron17 given varying numbers of distributed workers.
 Figure~\ref{fig:scaling} demonstrates a near-linear increase in ingestion rate as more distributed threads are added, until throughput levels off as it approaches 340 million updates/sec.
 The ingestion rate on one worker node (with 16 threads) is about 9.6 million updates/sec, and the ingestion rate on 40 worker nodes (with a total of $40 \cdot 16 = 640$ threads) is 332 million updates/sec, a $35\times$ speedup.
 We note that at this point \sysname is observably \defn{not} CPU-bound: adding more worker nodes no longer increases throughput, and we measure instructions per cycle on the main node CPU to be 0.8, indicating that the CPU is not instruction bound, but RAM bandwidth bound~\cite{gregg_2017}.

-Since graph stream updates are 9 bytes, \sysname ingestion bandwidth is four times that of random-access RAM bandwidth ($759$ MiB/sec), and roughly one-fourth of sequential RAM access bandwidth ($12.4$ GiB/sec) on the (c5n.18xlarge) main node.
+Since graph stream updates are 9 bytes, \sysname ingestion bandwidth ($2.8$ GiB/sec) \evan{Added number} is four times that of random-access RAM bandwidth ($759$ MiB/sec), and roughly one-fourth of sequential RAM access bandwidth ($12.4$ GiB/sec) on the (c5n.18xlarge) main node.

 Throughout these tests we observe a constant amount of network communication used; approximately $1.6$ times the size of the input stream for dense graphs.
 See Table~\ref{tab:kconnect_full} for a more complete evaluation.